Duckapple/untitled-tile-game/README.md

 I'm working on these things right now.
 Nothing can stop my progress!

-- Consequence hint for taking pieces from plates -- how does middle look after picking pieces?
 - The ability to calculate scores
 - The ability to end a round
 - The ability to start a new round